Encouraging responsible gambling, our top priority

 Loto-Québec believes that a game should remain a game.
 That is why we are making a number of simple and accessible tools available to help you exercise moderation when playing online.

-You have to set your weekly deposit limit when you open an Espacejeux account.
+You have to set your weekly deposit limit when you create an Espacejeux account.
 This is one of the strict policies used by Loto-Québec to encourage responsible gambling.

 You can set spending limits yourself, i.e., the difference between the starting balance and ending balance in your account for a given period.

-Players who so wish can ask Espacejeux to temporarily block access to their account.
+Players who so wish can ask that their access to Loto-Québec's online gaming website be temporarily blocked.
 They may choose:

 - A single timeout that starts and ends on a specific date and time.